terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/ip_spaces.html.markdown

   that has IP Space Uplinks)

--> There are new rights for IP Space management starting with VCD 10.4.1.
+-> There are new rights for IP Space management starting with Vcloud 10.4.1.
 Some of them are [listed in the prerequisites](https://docs.vmware.com/en/VMware-Cloud-Director/10.4/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-575513A8-9ADE-4A3D-92AB-CB0917FF8316.html) for IP Space management in Organizations.